 Accessing Your Document on Mobile

 One nice thing about the Google Workspace suite is you can access it from your phone.
-So if you're on the bus or the train and you have a few minutes to write or edit, you can open the Google app and get some work done.
+So if you're on the bus or the train and you have a few minutes to write or edit, you can open the Google Docs app and get some work done.

 You can record the work in a dedicated writing Google sheet, and even use Google Forms to create questions for your eventual Beta Readers!
 Indie authors can definitely get a lot of use out of these free tools beyond writing.